 Parcel delivery scams use different methods to get your money, your personal information or infect your device.

-You might recieve an email or a phone call about an undelivered package.
-The scam pretends to be from a parcel delivery service like Australia Post or FedEx.
+You might receive an SMS, email or phone call about an undelivered package or item supposedly being held at a distribution centre.
+The scam pretends to be from a parcel delivery service like TNT, Australia Post or FedEx.
 In the case of the emails, they attempt to make it look legitimate by including your name and address and professional looking company information.

-Online shoppers in particular need to watch out for fake parcel delivery scams arriving in email inboxes.
-With this type of scam being particularly effective during the holiday season.
+Online shoppers in particular need to watch out for fake parcel delivery scams arriving in email or SMS inboxes.

 The email scam